hashbang/book/2-Security/3-encryption-symmetric.md

 we will be using AES.

 AES also can use a 256 bit key.
 If you recall from chapter 2, "Hashing", one of the algorithms used _produces_ a 256 bit digest!
-This means that we could use the output of sha256 as an AES key.
+This means that we _could_ use the output of sha256 as an AES key.
 You might also remember that we could hash arbitrary text, and one of the possible values you might want to hash, would be a password.
-This is how password-based encryption usually works.

 However, just sha256 is considered insecure in this case - passwords are short and often easily guessable.
 We will instead be using an algorithm designed specifically for this purpose: PBKDF2, or "Password Based Key Derivation Function 2".
-It uses a pseudorandom number generator.
+It uses a pseudorandom number generator, which is where the SHA256 function - when combined with HMAC-SHA256 - comes in.

-The PBKDF2 algorithm requires another algorithm to run.
-For this purpose, we will be using the HMAC-SHA256 algorithm.
-It is still too insecure to use by itself, but we can use it as a part of PBKDF2.

 ### Generating the Key

-We will be generating the key using PBKDF2 with the HMAC-SHA256 PNG with a password containing the ASCII encoded bytes `"your_password"`, a salt containing the ASCII encoded bytes `"your_salt"`, and 1000000 (one million) iterations.
+We will be generating the key using PBKDF2 with the HMAC-SHA256 PRNG with a password containing the ASCII encoded bytes `"your_password"`, a salt containing the ASCII encoded bytes `"your_salt"`, and 1000000 (one million) iterations.
 The key will be 32 bytes - 256 bits - in length.